jeromebyrne/TVEpisodeMatcherMKV/README.md

 # TVEpisodeMatcherMKV

-A macOS app for matching MKV TV episodes to metadata and subtitles.
+A macOS app that helps you correctly tag MKV TV episodes by matching them against online metadata and subtitles, including OCR support for PGS subtitles when needed.

 ## Requirements